How Do Brain Health and Mental Health Intersect?

 For most other body organs, it is straightforward to understand the relationship between the physical organ and the diseases that impact it.
 For example, when fluid fills the lungs, the fluid can become infected, and we call this pneumonia.
 The medical workup to diagnose pneumonia is pretty standard, as are the treatment options.
 So why is the relationship between brain health and mental health so murky?

-Our current understanding of mental illnesses is that they are conditions that negatively affect a person’s thoughts, emotions, and behaviors and cause them distress and difficulty in functioning.
+Our current understanding of mental illnesses is that they are conditions that negatively affect a person’s thoughts, emotions, and behaviors and cause them distress and difficulty functioning.
 As a result, mental illnesses make it difficult for people to thrive in the world as we know it.

 The brain is a complicated organ.
 Researchers have found connections between changes in brain structure and brain chemical levels and mental illnesses, but not the cause-and-effect relationship we see between fluid in the lung, infection, and pneumonia.
-This does not mean that mental illnesses are not a result of physical changes in the brain, only that more research is needed to better understand mental illness.
+This does not mean that mental illnesses are not a result of physical changes in the brain; it only means that more research is needed to better understand mental illness.
 A better understanding of brain structure and function has led many to replace the term ‘mental health’ with ‘brain health.’
 Doing so emphasizes that mental illnesses are physical illnesses that are treatable, just like illnesses that involve the lungs.

 The brain is made up of billions of nerve cells called neurons that communicate with each other using chemicals called neurotransmitters.
 Brain cells control bodily functions such as breathing, body temperature, heartbeat, hormone levels, and movement, but they also allow us to think, reason, react to internal and external stimuli, make decisions, and even think about ourselves as a person.

 It would seem reasonable to think that chemical imbalances between neurotransmitters in the brain, such as serotonin, dopamine, and norepinephrine, cause mental illness.
 However, there is a lot of evidence that refutes this premise.
-The relationship between brain health and mental health seems to be much more complex than a chemical imbalance and is why medications to restore chemicals in the brain do not lead to a cure like antibiotics can cure bacterial pneumonia, though these medications that increase neurotransmitter levels can and do relieve symptoms.
+The relationship between brain health and mental health seems to be much more complex than a chemical imbalance, and that is why medications to restore chemicals in the brain do not lead to a cure like antibiotics can cure bacterial pneumonia, though these medications that increase neurotransmitter levels can and do relieve symptoms.

 Neuroplasticity is the ability of your brain to change in response to experiences, behaviors, thought patterns, and responses to internal and external stimuli.
 Connections between brain cells, called synapses, are not static—as learning occurs, some connections are strengthened while others are eliminated.
 Neuroplasticity is one reason why the brain and lungs are different.
 Your thoughts, experiences, and emotions can change your brain’s structure and function.
-This neuroplasticity allows the brain to adapt but makes investigating how the brain works more difficult.
+This neuroplasticity allows the brain to adapt, but it makes investigating how the brain works more difficult.

 Brain health, sometimes called cognitive health, refers to the structure and function of brain cells and neurotransmitters.
 To maintain brain health, it is important to protect brain cells and provide them with the nutrients needed to produce the chemicals and energy they need to function.
 It is also important to protect them from internal and external toxins.

-The brain has the remarkable capacity to create new connections and reorganize circuits in the brain so that damaged ones can be replaced.
+The brain has the remarkable capacity to create new connections and reorganize circuits so that damaged ones can be replaced.
 During periods of rapid growth, i.e., childhood and adolescence, the brain has more plasticity to respond to experiences.
 However, adult brains can still adapt and change in response to learning.

 Mental illness is a manifestation of symptoms due to changes in the brain, similar to the cough and shortness of breath that may occur when a person’s lungs fill with excess fluid.
 In addition to changes in neurotransmitter levels, other changes that may cause mental health symptoms include: